 Future Outlook on Silver Recovery

-The US Geological Survey reported that the known silver reserves globally total 530 000 tonnes, and in 2016, 885.8M oz was mined.
-At this rate, the global stores will be depleted in 20 years.
-Harnessing the power of emew technology for silver recovery from a variety of silver containing ores and WEEEs will help supply high-grade silver to meet the demand in the years to come.
+The U.S. Geological Survey (USGS) reported in January 2025 that known global silver reserves have increased to 640,000 metric tons.
+In 2024, global mine production reached 819.7 million ounces (Moz), which is approximately 25,500 metric tons.
+At this current rate of extraction, identified global reserves would theoretically last for roughly 25 years.
+However, the Silver Institute notes that 2025 will mark the fifth consecutive year of a significant market deficit, totalling nearly 800 Moz (25,000 t) over the 2021–2025 period.
+Harnessing the power of emew technology for silver recovery from a variety of silver-containing ores and WEEEs will help supply high-grade silver to meet the demand in the years to come.
 Following cyanide leaching, or other ore concentrate leaching processes, bleed solutions can be run through an emew system to recover silver from a wide range of silver concentrations.
 For more information on the power of emew for silver recovery, and various case studies, please visit the Downloads section on our website.

 Sources: